KleistLab/ADAPTed/README.md

 - `polya_std` : the standard deviation of the poly(A) signal, in pico amperes.
 - `polya_med` : the median of the poly(A) signal, in pico amperes.
 - `polya_mad` : the median absolute deviation of the poly(A) signal, in pico amperes.
-- `polya_truncated` : whether the poly(A) signal was truncated by the signal preload logic during detection.
 - `polya_candidates` : candidate positions for poly(A) tail detection.
 - `rna_preloaded_start` : the start coordinate of the RNA signal in the raw signal.
 - `rna_preloaded_len` : the length of the preloaded RNA signal, in number of samples.